Accessibility in Presentations

 Slide Titles

 Make sure all your slides have unique titles.
 Without proper titles, the screen reader users will not know what the slide is about.
 Slide titles are headings in the presentation.
 If you have more than one slide for each topic, you can number the slides.
-For example,
+This will tell the screen reader users that there is more than one slide for the topic.

 Slide 1: Accessible PDF documents (1 of 3)